PrestaShop/prestashop.github.io/news/_posts/2017-09-21-prestashop-always-hiring.md

 The Core team is in charge of improving the e-commerce software used by hundreds of thousands of online stores.<br/>
 This team is always on the look for new talent to bring onboard.
 All year round!

-If you are a senior PHP developer, knowledgeable in both Symfony and Composer, with a hint of frontend experience (we use Vue.js, jQuery+vanilla JS, Bootstrap4 and Webpack), then you should join in on the fun!
+If you are a **senior PHP developer**, knowledgeable in both **Symfony** and **Composer**, with a hint of frontend experience (we use Vue.js, jQuery+vanilla JS, Bootstrap4 and Webpack), then you should join in on the fun!
 We currently have [one offer online](http://www.jobs.net/jobs/prestashop/en-gb/job/France/D-veloppeur-C-ur-PHP-Javascript-H-F/J3F1W670DKTN456GP87/), but in truth we are looking for 4-5 more Core developers in order to boost our various projects!

 #### Product team